ved-phadke/spotifyplaylistenhancer/README.md

 # Spotify Playlist Enhancer
-Building models that can take a user's spotify playlist and return songs that would fit best within the context of the playlist
+This project consists of two models built end-to-end using spotify audio feature data from 1919-2020 which can take a user's spotify playlist and return songs that would fit best within the context of said playlist.
+This project involved using the Spotify API to scrape data, cleaning and processing said data, and building a KNN clustering model as well as a deep learning neural network model.

+Skills employed include: API use, webscraping, data cleaning, data visualization, preprocessing, model building, training, and testing, hyperparameter tuning, and more.

 ## Authors: Ved Phadke, Lukas Hager (Leads), Chloe Li, Ethan Warren, Justin Gong, Anish Ravilla